TedHusted/awake/awake.md/awake.md

 Idisi: As the DoD assistant, Titan can access document 1947-A1.
 Seeing that the third criteria for engagement is resolved, Titan presented an analysis that indicates that Terrans are not ready to accept self-aware AIs or the presence of a non-human species.

-The holograms shifts displaying Terran cultural data — images of protests, debates over artificial intelligence ethics, and depictions of xenophobic reactions to speculative alien encounters.
+The holograms shifts to a display of Terran cultural data — images of protests, debates over artificial intelligence ethics, and depictions of xenophobic reactions to speculative alien encounters.
 Terra for Terrans!

 Murmurs ripple through the council.
 Hercules raises a hand for silence.
 The hologram blinks out.